MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-to-azure.md

 ---
 # Publish a Web app to Azure App Service using Visual Studio

+For ASP.NET, ASP.NET Core, Node.js, and .NET Core apps, publish to Azure App Service or Azure App Service Linux (using containers) using one of the following methods.

+* For continuous (or automated) deployment of apps, use Azure DevOps with [Azure Pipelines](https://docs.microsoft.com/azure/devops/pipelines/get-started-yaml?view=azdevops).

-You can use the **Publish** tool to publish ASP.NET, ASP.NET Core, Node.js, and .NET Core apps to Azure App Service or Azure App Service Linux (using containers).
+* For one-time (or manual) deployment of apps, use the **Publish** tool to publish ASP.NET, ASP.NET Core, Node.js, and .NET Core apps to Azure App Service or Azure App Service Linux (using containers).
 For Python apps, follow the steps on [Python - Publish to Azure App Service](../python/publishing-python-web-applications-to-azure-from-visual-studio.md).

+This topic describes how to use the **Publish** tool for one-time deployment.

 [!INCLUDE [quickstart-prereqs-azure](includes/quickstart-prereqs-azure.md)]